 - 1. Reduce and re-use: Measures should focus on reducing the amount of CRMs being used and re-using devices containing them, following the principles of the 'waste hierarchy', rather than primarily focusing on increasing recycling rates. - 2.
-Working together: Government, academia, industry and society must work together in a 'Quadruple Helix' collaboration towards common sustainability goals for CRMs, and begin by enabling tracking of CRMs in product supply chains by covering CRM streams in the National Materials Datahub2. - 3.
-Invest in R&I: Investment in research into development of CRM substitute materials, collaborative work with designers to design products for circularity, and scale-up and commercialisation of recovery processes is needed for the UK to achieve its strategic innovation ambitions. - 4.
-Product requirements: UK product requirements should include lifecycle impact reporting to assess environmental impact, ecodesign to ensure that products can be cost-effectively upgraded, repaired, remanufactured and disassembled, and product labelling to inform and empower consumers.
+Working together: Government, academia, industry and society must work together in a 'Quadruple Helix' collaboration towards common sustainability goals for CRMs, and begin by enabling tracking CRMs in product supply chains by covering CRM streams in the National Materials Datahub. - 3.
+Invest in R&I: Funding budgets for research into development of CRM substitute materials, collaborative work with designers, and scale-up and commercialisation of recovery processes must be matched with the expected demand of CRMs required to achieve the government's strategic innovation ambitions. - 4.
+Product requirements: UK product requirements should include lifecycle impact reporting to assess environmental impact, eco-design to ensure that products can be cost-effectively upgraded, repaired, remanufactured and disassembled, and product labelling to inform and empower consumers.
 Implementation plans in the UK must include maximum efforts for global harmonisation.